wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 returns the number of elements.
 Similarly, macros `lpSetTotalBytes()` and `lpSetNumElements()` set the two header fields given a header pointer and the new value.

+Macros whose name begins with `LP_ENCODING_` facilitates encoding-related matters.
+The order that these macros are laid out in the source file is also important, as it is also the order that the `encoding` field should be tested due to the special encoding of the field.

+Function `lpCurrentEncodedSizeUnsafe()`, given an entry pointer (pointing to the `encoding` field), returns the size of the field including the encoding field and the data.
+A similar function, `lpCurrentEncodedSizeBytes()`, returns the size of the encoding field plus the length field, if the entry stores an integer.
+Otherwise, it always returns `1` for integers.

 ## Build, Compilation, and Usage